-Formerly an accounting manager for a Fortune 500 company, I have been a serious, full-time writer for the past nine years.
-My literary agent is Eric Ruben of the Ruben Agency.
-Currently, I’m writing young adult, women’s fiction, and short stories.
-My first book, THE GHOST CHRONICLES, was released in November 2015 to critical acclaim.
+The Official One: Marlo Berliner is an Associate Literary Agent for the Jennifer De Chiara Agency in NY.
+She is also the award-winning, Amazon #1 bestselling author of THE GHOST CHRONICLES, her debut book which was released in November 2015 to critical acclaim.
 The book won the 2016 NJRW Golden Leaf Award for Best First Book, was named FINALIST in the National Indie Excellence Awards for Young Adult Fiction, received the Literary Classics Seal of Approval, was awarded a B.R.A.G.
 Medallion, and was named one of the “best indie YA books we have seen in the past year, from both self-publishers and small presses” by IPPY Magazine.
-The second book in the series, THE GHOST CHRONICLES 2, was released in October 2017.
-I am also a freelance editor at Chimera Editing and a former literary agency intern.
-In 2011, I served as Conference Chair for the New Jersey Romance Writers Conference and in 2013 as the Editor/Agent Chair.
-In addition, I have served on the NJRW Board for three previous years.
-I am an active member of SCBWI, RWA, NJ-RWA, YA-RWA, TeenLitAuthors, and WritingGIAM, a group author website with over 200 authors.
+Her second book in the series, THE GHOST CHRONICLES 2, was released in October 2017 and also garnered several awards and accolades.
+Marlo writes young adult, women’s fiction, and short stories.
+In 2011, she served as Conference Chair for the New Jersey Romance Writers Conference and in 2013 as the Editor/Agent Chair.
+In addition, she has served on the NJRW Board for three previous years.
+She is an active member of SCBWI, RWA, NJ-RWA, YA-RWA, and TeenLitAuthors.

 The Fun One: As a young girl, I grew up reading Conrad, Dickens, Fitzgerald, Hemingway, Joyce, Salinger, Steinbeck, etc. Along with all the classic works of literature, my alter ego read every book I could get my hands on that dealt with the strange and otherworldly.
 I loved stories about The Bermuda Triangle, the pyramids, legendary monsters, ESP, psychic abilities, aliens, and of course, ghosts.
 I’ve always been fascinated with all the mysteries out there that we haven’t solved yet.